squidowl/halloy/book/src/configuration/servers/README.md

 ### who_poll_interval

 WHO poll interval (in seconds) for servers without away-notify.
 Specifically, the time between individual WHO requests.
 Will be increased automatically if the server sends a rate-limiting message.
-When the server does not support SAFERATE (and anti-flood protections are enabled) then `who_poll_interval` will be increased to than twice `anti_flood` if it is not already.
+When the server does not support SAFERATE (and anti-flood protections are enabled) then `who_poll_interval` will be increased to more than twice `anti_flood` if it is not already.

 ```toml
 # Type: integer